 My new life as a cartoonist (ha!) continues.
 I have mapped out the entire series for Adventures in Racism and have two additional series already percolating.
 My brain is suddenly full of this stuff.
 How does that work, I wonder.
-I do I go from a person who has never illustrated anything to a person who has three novella-length comics assembling themselves in her head?
+Do I go from a person who has never illustrated anything to a person who has three novella-length comics assembling themselves in her head?
 Doesn’t that seem bizarre?
 It does to me.
 I’m not complaining, but I am puzzled.

 When I wrote about AIR last week, I mentioned that taking the mini-comic class was one way I was challenging my belief that I can’t draw.
 The other was — wait for it — another class at the Brainery (big surprise, yes?).
 A class on class charcoal sketches, a class in which students were going to walk out of class having reproduced a sketch by some casual, workaday artist such as Michelangelo or Leonardo da Vinci.
 Right.
 I signed up, trying to stay true to my challenge, but also FULL of skepticism.
 There was no possible way that I would be recreating any kind of sketch.
 No way.
 None.
 Period.